Eugen Ehrlich: Career

 Ehrlich's teaching is that the sources of law's authority are plural.
 Some sources are political and others are cultural.
 As such, political and cultural sources may conflict.
 But not all social norms should be thought of as 'law', in Ehrlich's view.
 Legal norms (again, understood sociologically, rather than juristically) are typically distinguished from merely moral or customary ones by powerful feelings of revulsion which typically attach to breach of them.
 They are, thus, regarded as socially fundamental.
 In addition, legal norms are recognisable as such because they concern certain kinds of relationships, transactions and circumstances which he described as 'facts of the law' (Tatsachen des Rechts) — specially important topics or considerations for social regulation.

+Following the union of Bukovina with Romania, Ehrlich — a native German speaker — initially attempted to secure a professorship in Zurich, but was unsuccessful.
+Consequently, he returned to Bukovina in 1920, seeking to reclaim his chair.
+The rector at the time, Ion Nistor, opposed his return, arguing that Ehrlich had forfeited his position in 1919 when he failed to respond to an invitation to teach in Cernăuți.
+In 1921, Ehrlich moved to Bucharest to seek professional support.
+He found allies in Dimitrie Gusti and, most notably, Nicolae Iorga.
+Ehrlich collaborated with Iorga at the summer university in Vălenii de Munte, and Iorga eventually helped him secure an audience with King Ferdinand.
+Furthermore, Iorga invited him to deliver a series of lectures (in French) at the Romanian Athenaeum regarding Living Law.
+These lectures were later translated into Romanian and published in Neamul Românesc.

+By late 1921, Ehrlich was finally appointed as the chair of the Philosophy of Law and Sociology, a position created specifically for him.
+He was granted a two-semester leave of absence to prepare his courses in the Romanian language.
+During this period, he also published a 47-page work dedicated to the collapse of the Austria-Hungary.
+Ultimately, Ehrlich never had the chance to teach at the university again.
+Suffering from severe diabetes, he traveled to Vienna for treatment at the beginning of 1922.
+He died there on 2 May 1922.